alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ## Part I - Containment

 Australia began the pandemic in a lucky position.
-We have have sea borders, a low population density, and a warm, sunny climate.
+We have sea borders, a low population density, and a warm, sunny climate.
 The prime minister's early decision to ban travel from China bought us valuable time.
 We purchased test kits and tested widely.
 Australia was a global leader in the number of tests we did.

 But Western nations have struggled with balancing ideals of freedom with the needs of containing a virus.
-Our attitudes have been quite inconsistent.
+Our attitudes have been inconsistent.
 We must recognise that to avoid the severe and economically catastrophic losses of freedom in lockdowns, we must be willing to give up some minor freedoms.

 ### Patient 31 events